IlmunKoo/KSW-Purdue/BaconBeacon/README.md

 💡 *Novelty*

-    1. High accuracy of indoor localization using iBeacon => We researched Wi-Fi based indoor localization, and we figured out that it is not accurate enough due to lack of Access Points.
+    1. High accuracy of indoor localization using iBeacon => Tested regression model of distance and RSSI, and it is not as expected.
+Rather than regression model, deep learning techniques were used for indoor localization. by using Deep Neural Network model, gained 94% of accuracy on testing phase and 70% of actual accuracy on localization.
-       We include beacon and Access Point when we localize, and we will gain a 22% increase in accuracy.

     2. Real-Time socket communication and Optimized Route Algorithm => Most previous research works on Evacuation Algorithms based on the database.
 It means that they cannot modify the evacuation route based on real-time data.
-       Our team concentrates on real-time route modification to make sure that victims can stay away from hazards Our project also detects the location of the fire, so people may know the location of the fire.
+       Our team concentrates on real-time route modification to make sure that victims can stay away from hazards Our project also detects the location of the fire, so people may know the location of the fire and stay away.

     3. Augmented Reality
        => Since we developed an optimized route algorithm to calculate the best route, if we cannot advise victims